Beijing West railway station: The third plan (1989–1993)

-By the end of the 1980s, the problem of tight passenger capacity in the central Beijing railway hub became more and more serious.
-It was more difficult to cope with demand by relying solely on one main passenger station and two auxiliary passenger station (Beijing North and Beijing South) with insufficient equipment and capacity.
-Those three stations have not been expanded on a large scale for more than 30 years, and the passenger volume of the Beijing area has increased four-fold from 1970 to 1988.
-The construction of the Beijing West railway station has become an urgent need.
-In February 1989, the Beijing Municipal Government again formally proposed the construction of the Beijing West station.
-In March of the same year, the Beijing Municipal Government led the establishment of the "Beijing West Railway Station Preliminary Working Group", which convened a number of design institutes with certain strengths across the country to conduct an architectural design competition.
-At the same time, with the approval of the State Council, the pre-relocation works for the construction of the Beijing West station were launched during 1989.
-Involving the Xibianmen Goods Yard of Guang'anmen railway station and many factories and residential areas at Beijing West, the process had been large, difficult, and costly.
-At that time, the state's total investment in the project was 2.3 billion yuan, with the demolition alone costing more than one billion yuan.
+By the end of the 1980s, the problem of insufficient passenger transport capacity at the Beijing hub railway had become increasingly serious.
+It was even more difficult for Beijing Railway Station, the only main passenger station, and two auxiliary passenger stations (Beijing North and Beijing South) with insufficient equipment and capacity to cope with the demand.
+These three stations had not been expanded on a large scale for more than 30 years, while the railway passenger volume in Beijing had increased fourfold between 1970 and 1988.
+The construction of Beijing West Railway Station had become an urgent need.
+In February 1989, the Beijing Municipal Government formally proposed the construction of Beijing West Railway Station again.
+In March of the same year, the Beijing Municipal Government took the lead in establishing the "Beijing West Railway Station Preliminary Working Group" and convened a number of design institutes with certain strength across the country to participate in the architectural design competition.
+At the same time, with the approval of the State Council, the preliminary relocation task for the construction of Beijing West Railway Station was launched in 1989.
+The area around Beijing West Railway Station was the Xibianmen freight yard of Guang'anmen Railway Station and many factories and residential areas.
+The large amount of demolition work, high difficulty and high cost became a prominent problem in the construction of the project.
+At that time, the total national investment in the project was 2.3 billion yuan, and the demolition alone cost more than one billion yuan.

-In March 1990, the working group compiled and reported the "Beijing West Railway Station Plan and Tasks", and the Yangfangdian Road plan that reached a consensus as early as 1983 was officially "thawed".
-Since August 1990, the architectural plans of 7 design units have been selected.
-After several rounds of demonstration and selection of various design plans, the implementation design plan had been determined.
-On 30 September 1990, the Beijing Municipal Government, the Ministry of Railways, and the Ministry of Posts and Telecommunications submitted to the State Planning Commission the document "On the basis of the revised plan for the Beijing West Railway Station", and proposed an investment of 2 billion yuan.
-Construction started in 1991 and opened in 1993.
-Used, the finishing work was completed in 1994.
-In March 1991, the State Council formally approved the design specification of the Beijing West station.
+In March 1990, the working group compiled the "Beijing West Railway Station Planning and Task Book", and the Yangfangdian Road plan that had been agreed upon as early as 1983 was officially "thawed".
+Starting from August 1990, seven design units were selected for architectural plans.
+After several rounds of argumentation and selection of multiple design plans, the implementation design plan was determined.
+On September 30, 1990, the Beijing Municipal Government, the Ministry of Railways, and the Ministry of Posts and Telecommunications submitted the "Basis for Modifying the Planning and Task Book of Beijing West Railway Station" to the State Planning Commission, proposing an investment of RMB 2 billion, construction to start in 1991, opening in 1993, and finishing work to be completed in 1994.
+In March 1991, the State Council formally approved the design task book of Beijing West Railway Station.